-Start with avoiding caffeine, alcoholic beverages, and spicy, fatty, fried, and processed foods.
+If you’re looking for how to stop sweaty hands, start with avoiding caffeine, alcoholic beverages, and spicy, fatty, fried, and processed foods.

-All of these foods can raise your body temperature and increase heart rate.
+All of these foods can raise your body temperature and increase your heart rate.
 When your body temperature rises, you perspire more to release the extra heat.

 You’ll also want to replace the bad stuff with good food options like whole grains and almonds.